 - Start sewing.
-Slow down as you near the front of your buttonhole.
-Stop exactly at the end point.
+Slow down as you near the front of your Buttonhole.
+Stop exactly at the marked end point.

 - Start sewing.
-Slow down as you near the back of your buttonhole.
-Stop exactly at the end point (just like you did above for the opposite side).
+Slow down as you near the back of your Buttonhole.
+Stop exactly at the marked end point (just like you did above for the opposite side).

 We’d like to thank the helpful staff at Paramount Sewing & Vacuum in Eugene, Oregon for their technical advice on this article.
 They are one of the best places on the West Coast to buy a Janome.